-Safflower, sunflower, and canola oils are sold in high oleic, mid oleic, and linoleic (regular low oleic) versions depending on the amount of oleic acid in the oil.
-The differences in the fatty acid content comes from natural genetic variations in the plants from which these fats come.
+Safflower, sunflower, and canola oils are sold in high oleic, mid oleic, and low oleic (linoleic) versions based on the amount of oleic acid in the oil.
+These differences in the fatty acid content comes from natural genetic variations in the plants from which these oils come.
 These differences have been enhanced by conventional plant breeding methods.

-Regular low oleic (aka linoleic) canola, safflower, and sunflower oils contain higher amounts of the polyunsaturated fatty acids -- specifically linoleic and linolenic acids.
-Polyunsaturated fatty acids become rancid fairly quickly in storage and break down quickly when heated.
+Low oleic oils contain low amounts of oleic acid -- typically around 20% oleic.
+Low oleic (linoleic) types of canola, safflower, and sunflower oils contain large amounts of polyunsaturated fatty acids -- specifically linoleic and linolenic acids.
+Polyunsaturated fatty acids are important in the diet, but they become rancid fairly quickly in storage and break down quickly when heated.

-Mid oleic and high oleic oils contain at least 50% oleic acid, which is a more stable monounsaturated fatty acid, and less of the polyunsaturated fatty acids.
-These higher-oleic oils will not break down as fast when used in the kitchen for frying and sauteeing.
-They work better in soap because they are not as prone to becoming rancid (also called DOS, dreaded orange spots) and are sometimes a less expensive alternative to olive oil.
+Mid oleic oils contain rougly 50% to 65% oleic acid, and high oleic oils typically contain 70% or more oleic acid.
+These oils are good alternatives to olive oil, which contains about 70% oleic acid.
+Oils high in oleic acid, a monounsaturated fatty acid, do not break down as fast when used in the kitchen for frying and sauteeing.
+They work better in soap because they are not as prone to becoming rancid (also called DOS, dreaded orange spots).

 How to tell the difference?

-Check the label for phrases such as "good for frying or sauteeing" or "high temperature" or even "high oleic," all of which will tell you the oil is a high oleic version.
+Check the label for phrases such as "good for frying or sauteeing" or "high temperature" or even "high oleic."
+All of these are telling tell you the oil is a mid or high oleic type.
 If you don't see any helpful information like that, then look closely at the nutrition information to find the answer.

 For example, the nutrition information on a bottle of safflower oil shows this --

 Saturated Fat = 1 gram per serving